mkaz/hastie/example/pages/templates.md

 .Params
 : Map of User Parameters set in front matter

-.Params.BaseUrl
+.Params.BaseURL
-: BaseUrl as defined in hastie.json
+: BaseURL as defined in hastie.json

 .Categories.CATEGORY
 : list of most recent files for CATEGORY